Spokane people: Subgroups

+The Middle Spokane and Upper Spokane considered themselves "all one people" compared to the Lower Spokane.
+Some classifications label the sntuʔtʔulixʷ the Middle Spokane and the snxʷmeneʔ the Upper Spokane.

 History

 For thousands of years the Spokane people lived near the Spokane River in the territory of present-day eastern Washington and northern Idaho, surviving by hunting and gathering.
 Spokane territory once sprawled over three million acres (12,000 km²) of land.
-The Spokanes lived along the river in three bands known as the Upper, Middle and Lower Spokane Indians.
 The Spokane bands were semi nomadic, following game and plants on a seasonal basis for nine months of the year, and settling in permanent winter villages for the other three.